Mukkuvar (India)

-Mukkuvar is a maritime ethnic group found in the Indian states of Kerala, Tamil Nadu and the Eastern and North Western coastal regions of Sri Lanka.
+The Mukkuvar are a maritime ethnic group found in the Indian states of Kerala, Tamil Nadu and the Eastern and North Western coastal regions of Sri Lanka.
 They are mostly found on the Malabar Coast, and Kanyakumari district, Tamil Nadu, who have traditionally been involved in fishing and other maritime activities.

 Etymology

 The caste name proposes several etymology theories.
-The Peoples in the coastal region of Malabar in Chera dynasty is used to sunk the enemy ships and pirate ships of those days.
-Hence they got the name Mukkuvar.
-Mukku or mukkuka in Tamil and Malayalam means dip.
-Patitrupattu describes the attack on the enemy ship by Cheran Chenkuttuvan, which refers the skills used by mukkuvars to sunk and attack the enemy ships.
+The peoples in the coastal region of Malabar under the Chera dynasty used to sink enemy and pirate ships.
+Hence, they got the name Mukkuvar.
+Mukku or mukkuka in Tamil and Malayalam means “dip”.
+The Patitrupattu describes the attack on the enemy ship by Cheran Chenkuttuvan, which refers the skills used by mukkuvars to sunk and attack the enemy ships.
 Other titles used by the community are Kukankulam, Murkukan and Mukkiyar.

-The Mukkuvars are divided into exogamous clans known as llam meaning "house".
+The Mukkuvars are divided into exogamous clans.
+A clan is known as llam, meaning "house".
 The Mukkuvars of Northern Malabar are known as Nalillakkar (meaning "of the four illams") consisted of the clans known as Ponillam (from pon meaning "gold"), Chembillam (from chembu meaning "copper"), Karillam and Kachillam.
 The Mukkuvars of Southern Malabar have only three clans, with the absence of Ponillam, and are therefore known as Munillakar (meaning "of the three illams").

 History

 Early history

 The Mukkuvars historically were inhabitants of the Neithal (coastal) lands of Malabar coast in Chera kingdom.
-As suggested by their name they were involved in diving to sunk the enemy ships during the Chera dynasty.
-They were maritime inhabitants of the Present day Malabar Coast, who were involved in naval activities, boatbuilding, fishing, among other maritime activities.
+As suggested by their name, they were involved in diving to sunk the enemy ships during the Chera dynasty.
+They were maritime inhabitants of the Malabar Coast, who were involved in naval activities, boatbuilding, fishing, among other maritime activities.

-Mukkuvars were brought into Vizhinjam region by the Chera and Venad Kings to attack Raja Raja Cholan's navy ships during the 10th century when the Cholas conquered Vizhinjam and Kollam.
-Thus the Mukkuvars from present day Malappuram, Kozhikode and Kannur migrated to Venad region of present-day Thiruvananthapuram, Kollam, and Kanyakumari districts and few settled over there.
+Mukkuvars were brought into the Vizhinjam region by the Chera and Venad Kings to attack Raja Raja Cholan's navy ships during the 10th century, when the Cholas conquered Vizhinjam and Kollam.
+Thus the Mukkuvars from present-day Malappuram, Kozhikode and Kannur districts migrated to the Venad region (present-day Thiruvananthapuram, Kollam, and Kanyakumari districts) and few settled over there.
 Mukkuvars were hired as mercenaries in Sri Lanka from 12th century and few settled there from then.
 According to the legend of the Mukkuvar from Kerala, they emigrated to and from Sri Lanka.
 The Mattakallappu Manmiyam text and other local palm-leaf manuscripts in Sri Lanka attribute the emigration of the Sri Lankan Mukkuvar from South India under the rule of Kalinga Magha in 12th century AD, who delegates the power to local petty kings whose successors are identified as belonging to Kukankulam.